How To Get A UK Mortgage If You’re A UK National Living In Guernsey

 Your generously flat-rate-taxed income gives you buying-power that can be sadly under-utilised in the very limited property market on the island.
 Many Medium and Long Term employee residents look to build a property portfolio back on the mainland.

 With only 1,600 properties available for purchase to Open Market buyers in Guernsey, you'll be familiar with the inflated property prices on the island.
-Meanwhile, 70 miles north, Brexit uncertainty has taken the heat out of the price rises in many of the most popular British postcodes, while returns on rental property investments are still strong.
+Meanwhile, 70 miles north, economic uncertainties have taken the heat out of the price rises in many of the most popular British postcodes, while returns on rental property investments are still strong.

 Special issues for buyers based in Guernsey